AO, A1, A2, A3, A4, A5 and A6 - trimmed European paper sizes as defined by the ISO 216 standard.

-ADOBE ILLUSTRATOR - Software used for the creation of vector images, generally with a solid or graduated colour.
+ADOBE ILLUSTRATOR - Software used for the creation of vector images producing .ai and .eps files.

-ADOBE PHOTOSHOP - Software used for the manipulation of graphic images, particularly photographic images.
+ADOBE PHOTOSHOP - Software used for the manipulation of graphic and photographic images.

 A.D.S - artwork delivery system - a software used for sending digital advertisements, designed to get around the problem of font copyrights.

 ALIGNMENT - horizontal position of type to place characters in line and/or regulation of typesetting to range lines of characters within a column boundary.

 AMERICAN QUARTO - The USA equivelent of A4 sized paper measuring 11" x 8.5" (279x216mm)